xenondevs/Nova/.github/ISSUE_TEMPLATE/new-block-request.md

 ---

 **Potential name of the block**
-What should be the name of this block?
+What should this block be named?

 **Describe the block.**
 Describe what the block is and what it should be able to do.